 Cedar Shake Siding:

-The majority of modern sidings all strive to imitate the look of real solid wood siding.
+The majority of modern sidings strive to imitate the look of real solid wood siding.
 However, solid wood like cedar remains a popular choice.
 With periodic maintenance, wood siding can outlast vinyl and other modern pretenders.
-The variety of pattern options include traditional clapboard, shakes, shingles, log cabin, shiplap, novelty, and more.
+The variety of pattern options includes traditional clapboard, shakes, shingles, log cabin, shiplap, novelty, and more.
 Even custom patterns can be made to achieve just the right look.
 Cedar has natural rot-resistant properties which makes for easier maintenance than other types of wood.
-Installing wood siding is time consuming and requires caulking, finishing, and special materials that allow the wood to breathe .
+Installing wood siding is time-consuming and requires caulking, finishing, and special materials that allow the wood to breathe.

-For those who want the look of wood but not the hassles and costs associated with it, fiber- cement siding is a great alternative.
+For those who want the look of wood but not the hassles and costs associated with it, fiber-cement siding is a great alternative.
 The product is available in a variety of textures that provide the appearance of wood shakes or shingles, stucco, or other textured patterns.
-Fiber-cement siding is more durable than wood — it is termite-resistant, water resistant, non-combustible, and carries a 50 years warranty depending on manufacturer.
+Fiber-cement siding is more durable than wood — it is termite-resistant, water-resistant, non-combustible, and carries a 50 years warranty depending on the manufacturer.
 Installation can be difficult.
 The product has to be handled carefully and cutting can be a challenge.

 Be sure to consider these factors and types before selecting the siding you plan to use.
 If you need help, do not hesitate to stop in and speak with a Curtis Lumber salesperson.
 With so many siding options available and in stock, there is guaranteed to be one to fit your project!